 That afternoon Paul cornered Benji and demanded he apologize for insulting him “in front of everybody.”
 Benji tried ignoring him until he called Jack Kennedy a “pussy” and said that Nixon was going to wipe up the floor with him.

-“Like I’m gonna apologize to a twirp like you!” said Benji.
+“As if I’m gonna apologize to a twerp like you!” said Benji.

 Let me interrupt this altercation to explain about suburban schoolyard fights of 1959.
 The rules differ somewhat from the Marquess of Queensberry Rules of 1867.

 - Boxing only, no kicking, biting or scratching unless absolutely necessary.